 A sprint is a period of time allocated for a particular phase of a project.
 Sprints are considered to be complete when the time period expires.
 There may be disagreements among the members of the team as to whether or not the development is satisfactory; however, there will be no more work on that particular phase of the project.
 The remaining phases of the project will continue to develop within their respective time frames.

-The general principles of the Agile Method are listed below.
+The general principles of the Agile Method

 - Satisfy the client and continually develop software.